Ian Bell (programmer): Game development

-His work on Elite (1984), included programming in machine code using assembly.
-The game was based on an open-ended non-linear game model, and included revolutionary 3D graphics, at the time.
+His work on Elite (1984) included programming in assembly language.
+The game is based on an open-ended non-linear game model, and the 3D graphics were revolutionary at the time.
 Prior to Elite, he developed Free Fall, a game set inside a coriolis space station with the player controlling an alien punching astronaut, described by Bell as "the first ever Beat 'em up".
 Free Fall, also a game for the BBC Micro, was published by Acornsoft in 1983.
 Bell put later Free Fall and Elite with the associated source code for free download on his website.